 A&BC provides direct consulting, educational, and networking programs to leaders and staff of cultural and creative businesses so that they build their capacity and infrastructure to be sustainable organizations resulting ultimately in a strong, thriving arts community.

-A&BC: Launched 11 Business Volunteers for the Arts® (BVA) Projects equaling 1,300 hours valued at nearly $200,000 of pro bono consulting; Provided learning opportunities for over 150 arts administrators; and Facilitated board governance & leadership training to over 60 individuals.
+In 2020, A&BC: Launched a total of 11 Business Volunteers for the Arts® (BVA) Projects equaling 1,300 hours valued at nearly $200,000 of pro bono consulting; Provided learning opportunities for over 150 arts administrators; and Facilitated board governance & leadership training to over 60 individuals.

 A&BC supported the development of: 10 Arts Partner organizations’ capacity through a Business Volunteers for the Arts® (BVA) Project where we matched 47 volunteers to serve on a BVA Team, plus fulfilling 8 BVA On Demand requests, all equaling 1,928 hours valued at $289,137 of pro bono consulting; and 350 arts staff & board members’ competency and skills to navigate these chaotic times by their attendance at one of our 6 On BOARD® sessions, 5 Learning Labs or 10 Round Tables for Senior Leaders.